by Prostitution Attorney Thomas C. Gallagher

 Examples of harassment of sex workers

 For example, most sex workers want to have some security — someone to be aware of their whereabouts and personal safety.
 That person may not be aware of what the sex worker is doing.
-But we’ve had cases where the prosecutor charges the friend waiting in the parking lot in their car for their friend.
+But we’ve had a prosecutor charge the client simply waiting in the parking lot in their car for their friend.

 Another example was a client who was an exotic dancer, or stripper, in a bar.
 Undercover police were present looking for violations by the unwelcome bar owner.
 Police observe a bar customer grab our dancer-client’s breast — a violation of norms in strip bars.
 (No touching the dancers.)

 Breaking Free is a local non-profit that helps people in prostitution, get out of it.

 What is at stake; Prostitution Attorney

 Most cases involve misdemeanor prostitution charges.
 Some, however,involves gross misdemeanor and felony charges.
 But regardless of the level charged, a first-time defendant will want to keep their criminal record clean of any convictions.
 It’s important.
 It’s worth retaining a good prostitution attorney to help make that happen.

 Part of protecting a person’s record is the embarrassment factor.
 People don’t want their good name smeared with any criminal conviction, much less for prostitution.

 With more serious felony prostitution charges or with prior convictions, jail or prison time becomes a concern.
 For these cases, clients will want a good prostitution attorney to avoid or reduce any potential incarceration.

-When a person becomes aware of being a target of a police investigation, they may wish to retain the best prostitution attorney for pre-charge counsel and defense.
+When a person becomes aware of being a police target, they may wish to retain the best prostitution attorney for pre-charge counsel and defense.

 How a Prostitution Attorney Can Help

 A good criminal defense lawyer can help a person facing one of these charges.
 We identify a goal and successful outcome.
 And then we map out a path with the best chance of achieving that outcome.

 Thomas C. Gallagher can bring you all of the knowledge and skills to achieve a favorable outcome.
 His experience doesn’t hurt, either.

 Why Gallagher Criminal Defense for your Prostitution Attorney